Principles of explanation

 3.4.
 Cartesian physics

-of motion, the problem of collision, the mechanical properties of matter, and the properties of light.
+problem of collision, the mechanical properties of matter, and the properties of light.
 Descartes was convinced that with his method he could solve all problems of his time.
-As a program to replace the Aristotelian scheme of explanation by a
+As a program to replace the Aristotelian scheme of explanation by a mechanistic one,

 Descartes identified space with matter.
 All matter is space, and all space is material, presumably with a varying density.
 A vacuum